jamenne/WindingControl/README.txt

 * 'Run' displays a camera feed with the mvBlueFox3 using PyQt
 * 'Load' will load a selected images and display it
 * 'Save' will save the displayed image to hard drive
 * 'Quit' determines the application
+* Classification of incoming images coming soon...